Skip to main content

 Internal Medicine Resident

-Cecilia Peterson is an Internal Medicine resident; she has not decided on what specialty she will pursue but has a strong interest in Primary Care and Geriatrics.
-Her research interests include interprofessional teamwork and education, the comparative effectiveness of different healthcare delivery systems, and preventative medicine in the geriatric population.
-She is looking forward to growing as a researcher through the StARR program and hopes to pursue a career as a clinician investigator.
+Cecilia has a strong interest in Primary Care and Geriatrics, and her research interests include interprofessional teamwork and education, the comparative effectiveness of different healthcare delivery systems, and preventative medicine in the geriatric population.
+She is looking forward to growing as a researcher through the StARR program.

 Scholars who have graduated the Utah StARR program